 Users can delete an expression by clicking on it in the Expression list and then clicking on the Delete button.
-Deleting an expression removes it from the list of defined expressions and will cause unresolved references for any other expressions that use the deleted expression.
-If a plot uses an expression with unresolved references, VisIt will not be able to generate it until the user resolves the reference.
+Deleting an expression removes it from the list of defined expressions and will cause unresolved references for any other

 Fig. 1.198: Expression Window's Insert Function... menu